 The historic Poehler Mercantile Company building will serve as a visual anchor and reference point for the UC-O District.
 In keeping with the history of the area, the Poehler building is to remain the tallest structure in the District.
+Rooftop appurtenances, such as cellular and radio antenna, chimneys, mechanical equipment and screening, etc. shall be limited to a height not to exceed 10'-0" above the tallest point of the existing roof of the building.

-To achieve that goal, all other buildings and structures within the UC-O District shall have a maximum of three stories and 40'-0" above grade.
+To achieve that goal, all other buildings and structures, including stand-alone cellular towers, within the UC-O District shall have a maximum of three stories and 40'-0" above grade.
 This height restriction would apply to all buildings in the UC-O District and structured cell towers.
 Cell towers with removable structures would also be allowed in the UC-O District and may exceed this height requirement.
+Rooftop appurtenances, such as cellular and radio antenna, chimneys, mechanical equipment and screening, etc. shall be limited to a height not to exceed 50'-0" above grade.